scemino/nscumm/README.md

 Known Issues
 -------------------------

-Only PC DOS/Windows games with Adlib and PC speaker supported
+Only PC DOS/Windows games with Adlib, PC speaker and PC junior are supported

 And many other things ???